ItsMarcusLol/DeepStockNLP/README.md

 ___

 ### Running The Model
    Daily-Prediction.py: This script trains the XGBoost XGBClassifier (binary logistic rergressive model) on the last 270 days of headlines, that are related to a particular stock.
 This script then makes an API request to the NYT API and Finacial Modeling Prep API for recent headlines.
 These headlines are then filtered through and checked that they were published for the current day and that the headline is relevant to the particular stock.
-These are then used to make the prediction for the current day.
+These are then used to make the prediction for the current day. </br>

+To get set up, make sure you're in the correct folder: </br>
+ Like /home/caora </br>
+ Then use mysql -u root, no password to enter mariaDB: </br>
+ source /home/caora/DeepStockNLP/Data/Headlines-DB/createAndPop.sql; </br>
+ In mariaDB: </br>
+ GRANT ALL ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION; </br>
+ FLUSH PRIVILEGES; </br>

+ Then you can start on these steps:

   1. sudo apt install python3-venv python-pip
   2. Install Anaconda (if you already installed Anaconda from above, you can skip this step)
-  3. List of other installs:
+  3. List of other installs (need to do this before trying to run anything):
       - conda install pandas
       - conda install -c intel scikit-learn
       - conda install -c conda-forge textblob